stevearc/qf_helper.nvim/README.md

 [nvim-bqf](https://github.com/kevinhwang91/nvim-bqf),
 [QFEnter](https://github.com/yssl/QFEnter), etc?

-I wanted two things that I could not find in any existing plugins:
+Those are all great plugins, but I wanted two features that I could not find:

-1. Update my position in the quickfix when I navigate
+1. Keep the quickfix location in sync with cursor location in the file
 2. Have one keybinding for next/prev that intelligently chooses between quickfix and loclist

 ![qf](https://user-images.githubusercontent.com/506791/122135288-0e910a00-cdf5-11eb-9273-2f68a2b23157.gif)